saikota/azure-ember/README.md

 * Visit your app at [http://localhost:4200](http://localhost:4200).
 * Visit your tests at [http://localhost:4200/tests](http://localhost:4200/tests).

+## Status
+* Need to investigate how to link up static-web-app with an azure function
+* Need to investigate how to setup a proxy from local -> azure function
+* Need to investigate why multiple github actions are getting invoked
+* static-webapp is azure -v2
+* azure functions is azure-static-serverless
 ### Code Generators

 Make use of the many generators for code, try `ember help generate` for more details